Chidi Odinkalu

-Chidi Anselm Odinkalu born (June 12, 1968) is a Nigerian human rights activist, lawyer, professor and writer.
-He was the former Chairman of Nigeria's National Human Rights Commission (Nigeria) and was recently the senior team manager for the Africa Program of Open Society Justice Initiative.
+Chidi Anselm Odinkalu (b.
+June 12, 1968) is a Nigerian human rights activist, lawyer, professor and writer.
+He was the former chairman of Nigeria's National Human Rights Commission (Nigeria) and was recently the senior team manager for the Africa Program of Open Society Justice Initiative.

 He has worked as an advisor for the Ford Foundation New York, World Bank, African Union, International Council for Human Rights Policy, Geneva; and many others.
 August 2021, the Fletcher School of Law and Diplomacy at Tufts University appointed Odinkalu a Professor in Human Rights Law.

 In 2018, he co-authored a book titled Too Good to Die with Ayisha Osori.

 Early life

 Odinkalu was born in Ihiala, Anambra State to two teachers: Augustine Chukwuma Odinkalu and Anthonia Ihunna Odinkalu.
 He hails from Orlu, Imo State.

 Education

 Odinkalu obtained his law degree (LLB) at Imo State University in 1987 and was called to the bar in 1988.
 He emerged as the best graduating student of the School of Legal Studies, Imo State University in 1987 and won the Chief FRA Williams prize for best student in Legal Drafting and Conveyancing in 1988.
 He obtained a master's degree in law at the University of Lagos in 1990 and holds a Ph.D in law from the London School of Economics and Political Science.
-Odinkalu is a visiting professor at Harvard Law School.
+Odinkalu is a visiting professor at The Fletcher School of Law and Diplomacy and Harvard Law School.